 - Mood Whiplash: A heartwarming scene showing the growing feelings of friendship and solidarity between the striker groups is suddenly interrupted by a hail of gunfire from outside the camp.

 - Mountain Man: The bearded, burly Hill Folk who only once come off of the high mountains to chase the Company men away because their cars "make too much noise".
 When asked how old their rifles are, they say "War war between the states".
 The movie is set in 1920.

 - Multi Tasked Conversation: Danny (a teenager active in union organizing) is doing some lay preaching in the local church.
-He knows that the coal company has framed Joe, the main activist, for being a company plant, playing on a woman's jealous desire for him as part of the framing.
+He knows that the coal company has framed Joe, the main activist, for being a company agent, playing on a woman's jealous desire for him as part of the framing.
 The company-enforcer thugs have told Danny not to say anything about the plot, or political at all, while he's preaching.
 So he tells the congregation the story of how Potiphar's wife tried to seduce Joseph and failed, and she tried to frame him out of jealousy, to get his point across.